dazcat

 In 1994 he won the Trans-Atlantic with Bob Beggs on Active Air (Dazcat 3).

 In 1999, Multimarine was formed.
-Business expanded into building boats from other designers and maintenance work which helped the business grow on a solid footing going into the new millenium.
+Business expanded into building boats from other designers and maintenance work which helped the business grow on a solid footing going into the new millennium.
 In 2013, the company bought the Multihull Centre (previously run by Pat Patterson from Heavenly Twins) allowing them to expand their services into brokerage and berthing.

-The combined strengths of Dazcat, Multimarine and the Multihull Centre has enabled the group to grow steadily over recent years with rising demand for their services and products including a refit for Gunboat 55 Rainmaker which was salvaged and relaunched as a performance power cat.
+The combined strengths of Dazcat, Multimarine and the Multihull Centre have enabled the group to grow steadily over recent years with rising demand for their services and products including a refit for Gunboat 55 Rainmaker which was salvaged and relaunched as a performance power cat.

 The Boats